Do you consider yourself health-conscious? If so, you’re not alone.

 According to the findings of that research, 65 percent of consumers seek functional advantages from the foods and beverages they eat.
 Omega-3 fatty acids, green tea, honey, coffee, and probiotics ranked first, second, and third, respectively, in terms of perceived health benefits.

-Functional meals are rapidly becoming a need in today’s modern world.
-Marketers must maintain a close watch on their food items to ensure that they are useful as well as pleasing in terms of flavor, fragrance, texture, and other characteristics.
+In today’s modern society, functional meals are quickly becoming a necessity.
+Marketers must keep a tight eye on their food products to ensure that they are both practical and appealing in terms of flavor, smell, texture, and other attributes.

 2. The legislation in the 2010 healthcare bill mandates chain restaurants to provide calorie information on all menu forms.